mihaivirlan/ansible/README.md

   on `ansible-root` machine, were installed successfully

-# Ansible Tower steps for instillation on RHEL server
+# Ansible Tower steps for installation on RHEL server
 ### Contents
 - `ansible-root` one host/vm, mandatory for this demo!